A B C D E F G H I J K L M N O P Q R S T U V W X Y Z 0-9

 Cries out, 'My God, they've killed them all!'

-Here comes the story of the Hurricane,
+Here comes the of the Hurricane,

 The man the authorities came to blame

-For somethin' he done.
+For somethin' that he never done.

 Put in a prison cell, but one time he could-a been

-lyin' there does Patty see
+Three bodies lyin' there does see

 And another man named Bello, movin' around mysteriously.